Pentagon wants to remove restrictions on the use of landmines - Go Tech Daily

 “The current policy that limits the use of this inherently indiscriminate weapon to the Korean Peninsula has been the culmination of nearly 30 years of incremental steps by both democratic and republican governments after extensive analysis and consultation for global growth agreed that anti-personnel mines should be banned generally, “Leahy wrote.

-Human Rights Watch also condemned the decision, saying it would reverse the years of incremental work to bring the United States into line with an international arms ban in 1997.
+Human Rights Watch also condemned the decision, saying it would reverse years of incremental work to bring the United States into line with the Ottawa Convention.

 “Most countries in the world have been advocating the ban on anti-personnel landmines for more than two decades, while the Trump administration has chosen to use these weapons on a permanent basis,” said Steve Goose, director of the weapons department at Human Rights Watch in the explanation.
 “The use of landmines that have taken so many lives is never justified by any country or group.”